-D{OM} = occupational medical monitoring X-ray examination dose
+$D{\text{OM}}$ = occupational medical monitoring X-ray examination dose the dosimeter dose the site reported

-D{EN} = environmental (onsite ambient) dose, which might or might not have been included in the dosimeter dose the site reported
+$D{EN}$ = environmental (onsite ambient) dose, which might or might not have been included in

-In addition to the calculation above, unmonitored photon dose can be assigned if a worker was not monitored for radiation exposure and the dose reconstructor determines that doses exceeding $D{\rm EN}$ might have been received.
-Unmonitored photon doses can be estimated based on adjacent monitoring records, coworker doses, applicable dose limits, or area measurement data.
+In addition to the calculation above, unmonitored photon dose can be assigned if a worker was not monitored for radiation exposure and the dose reconstructor determines that doses exceeding $D{\text{EN}}$ might have been received.
+Unmonitored photon doses can be estimated based on adjacent monitoring records, co-exposure doses, applicable dose limits, or area measurement data.

-Recorded photon doses D_D are adjusted, if appropriate, based on site profile information.
-If a relevant site profile does not exist for a particular case, dose reconstructors should consult ORAUT-OTIB-0008, A Standard Methodology for Overestimating External Doses Measured with Thermoluminescent Dosimeters (ORAUT 2006a), or ORAUT-OTIB-0010, A Standard Complex-Wide Methodology for Overestimating External Doses Measured with Film Badge Dosimeters (ORAUT 2006b), depending on whether the measurements were from TLDs or film badges, respectively.
+Recorded photon doses $D_D$ are adjusted, if appropriate, based on site profile information.
+If a relevant site profile does not exist for a particular case, dose reconstructors should consult ORAUT-OTIB-0008, A Standard Methodology for Overestimating External Doses Measured with Thermoluminescent Dosimeters [ORAUT 2006a], or ORAUT-OTIB-0010, A Standard Complex-Wide Methodology for Overestimating External Doses Measured with Film Badge Dosimeters [ORAUT 2006b], depending on whether the measurements were from TLDs or film badges, respectively.

 As discussed in OCAS-IG-001, the prescribed method for evaluating missed photon dose $D{\rm M}$ is to assign a dose equal to the limit of detection (LOD) divided by 2 for each dosimetry measurement that is recorded as zero.
 However, for cases in which multiple badges were issued for a particular monitoring period, only one zero measurement should be assigned per monitoring period.
 These doses are then summed for a given year.
-The LOD/2 method results in a slightly positive bias (overestimate) of the true dose in most cases (NIOSH 2007).
+The LOD/2 method results in a slightly positive bias (overestimate) of the true dose in most cases [NIOSH 2007].

 Missed doses calculated in this manner have a lognormal distribution for the purpose of calculating POC.
-Specifically, the photon LOD/2 times the number of zero monitoring badges is the central estimate or geometric mean (GM) of a lognormal distribution, and the upper 95th-percentile estimate is the LOD times the number of zero monitoring badges, which equates to a geometric standard deviation (GSD) of 1.52 (NIOSH 2007).
+Specifically, the photon LOD/2 times the number of zero monitoring badges is the central estimate or geometric mean (GM) of a lognormal distribution, and the upper 95th-percentile estimate is the LOD times the number of zero monitoring badges, which equates to a geometric standard deviation (GSD) of 1.52 [NIOSH 2007].
 As stated in OCAS-IG-001, this approach is for the calculation of missed doses and should not be applied to non-missed dose situations.

 In addition, OCAS-IG-001 provides guidance on how to assign dose from nonzero dosimetry results that are less than the LOD.
-Dose should be assigned equal to the LOD divided by 2 for each dosimetry measurement (i.e., film badge, pocket ionization chamber, or TLD) that is recorded as zero or if it is below the LOD divided by 2.
+Dose should be assigned equal to the LOD divided by 2 for each dosimetry measurement (i.e., film badge, PIC, or TLD) that is recorded as zero or if it is below the LOD divided by 2.
 Readings greater than or equal to the LOD divided by 2 should be used as recorded.

 When the number of zero measurements cannot be determined, determining the missed dose becomes more complicated.
-When the records provide only an annual dose, the number of zero doses should be estimated based on that dose, the monthly, quarterly, or annual limits for that year, and the maximum number of possible zero monitoring intervals (see Attachment A).
+When the records provide only an annual dose, the number of zero doses should be estimated based on that dose; the monthly, quarterly, or annual limits for that year; and the maximum number of possible zero monitoring intervals (see Attachment A).

-External ambient doses D{EN} are determined using Attachment B of this document.
-Occupational medical X-ray doses D{OM} are determined using ORAUT-PROC-0061, Occupational Medical X-Ray Dose Reconstruction (ORAUT 2017a) and ORAUT-OTIB-0006 (ORAUT 2019b).
+External ambient doses $D{\text{EN}}$ are determined using Attachment B of this document.
+Occupational medical X-ray doses $D{\text{OM}}$ are determined using ORAUT-PROC-0061, Occupational Medical X-Ray Dose Reconstruction [ORAUT 2017b] and ORAUT-OTIB-0006 [ORAUT 2019b].

-As described in OCAS-IG-001, photon doses are categorized into three input categories for IREP as follows (NIOSH 2007):
+As described in OCAS-IG-001, photon doses are categorized into three input categories for IREP as follows [NIOSH 2007]: